raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

 --- hint ---

-+ To calculate the amount of water they use on showers, you'll need to multiply the number of showers by `35` (the amount of water for one 5 minute shower).
++ To calculate the amount of water used on showering, you'll need to multiply the number of showers by `35` (the amount of water for one five-minute shower).

 ```blocks
     (showers) * (35)